Glossary of Terms

 Phase 2 tests safety and effectiveness in patients living with the disease being studied.

 Phase 3 tests safety and confirms effectiveness in patients with the disease and studies a larger group of people than the Phase II trial.

 Phase 4 tests the drug’s effect in various populations and any side effects associated with long-term use after it is approved.

 PHYOXTM is the name of Dicerna’s clinical development program for nedosiran, which includes all phases of development.

 A pivotal trial is a clinical trial intended to provide evidence for a drug marketing approval, e.g. by the United States Food and Drug Administration.

-Primary hyperoxaluria (PH) is a family of severe, rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
+Primary hyperoxaluria (PH) is a family of severe, ultra-rare, genetic liver disorders characterized by overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
 In patients with PH, the kidneys are unable to eliminate the large amount of oxalate that is produced, and the accumulation of oxalate can result in severe damage to the kidneys and other organs.

 A randomized controlled trial is a type of study that aims to reduce bias when testing a new treatment.
 The people participating in the trial are randomly allocated to either the group receiving the treatment under investigation or to a group receiving standard treatment as the control.

 RNA, which stands for ribonucleic acid, is a genetic material with diverse uses within the cell.
 Most notably, when a gene is being used, a copy of its DNA sequence is made using RNA.
 This RNA copy is known as messenger RNA, or mRNA.
 The RNAi machinery targets mRNA.